 We are subject to the requirements of OSHA and comparable state statutes.
-The OSHA Hazard Communication Standard, the "community right-toknow" regulations under Title III of the federal Superfund Amendments and Reauthorization Act and similar state statutes require us to organize information about hazardous materials used, released or produced in our operations.
+The OSHA Hazard Communication Standard, the "community right-to-know" regulations under Title III of the federal Superfund Amendments and Reauthorization Act and similar state statutes require us to organize information about hazardous materials used, released or produced in our operations.
 Certain of this information must be provided to employees, state and local governmental authorities and local citizens.
 We are also subject to the requirements and reporting set forth in OSHA workplace standards.

 The ESA was established to protect endangered and threatened species.
 Pursuant to the ESA, if a species is listed as threatened or endangered, restrictions may be imposed on activities adversely affecting that species' habitat.
+On November 25, 2022, a final rule was published that lists the lesser prairie-chicken as endangered under the ESA in certain portions of Southeast New Mexico where we operate.
+The effective date of the final rule is March 27, 2023.
 Similar protections are offered to migratory birds under the Migratory Bird Treaty Act and to bald and golden eagles under the Bald and Golden Eagle Protection Act.
 The USFWS must also designate the species' critical habitat and suitable habitat as part of the effort to ensure survival of the species.
 A critical habitat or suitable habitat designation could result in material restrictions on land use and may materially impact oil and natural gas development.
 Our oil and natural gas operations in certain of our operating areas could also be adversely affected by seasonal or permanent restrictions on drilling activity designed to protect certain wildlife in the Delaware Basin and other areas in which we operate.
 See "Risk Factors-Risks Related to Laws and Regulations-We are subject to government regulation and liability, including complex environmental laws, which could require significant expenditures."
 Our ability to maximize production from our leases may be adversely impacted by these restrictions.